← Back to Journey GPS Tracker Articles

 1. Apple Watch cannot locate tracks after reinstalling the app

-2. The recorded track is offset from the actual location
+2. The recorded track deviates from the actual route

-3. How do I continue recording on a track that has already been saved?
+3. How can I continue recording on a track that has already been saved?

-• Version 1.20 no longer supports continuing a finished track.
-You can record the track again, then after finishing it, drag and drop the second track onto the first track in the history track screen to merge them.
-If you want to display the previous track while recording, tap “Reference” in the top-right menu and select the previous track as a reference.
+• Version 1.20 no longer supports continuing to record an ended track.
+You can record a new track, and after ending it, drag and drop the second track onto the first track in the historical tracks screen to merge them.
+If you want to display the previous track while recording, tap the menu in the upper right corner, choose “Reference”, and select the previous track as the reference.

 4. Can it be used on Mac?

-• You can tap the download button at the top of the page or search for the app name in the Mac App Store, then choose “iPhone & iPad Apps” on the right to find and download the app.
+• You can click the download link at the top of the page or search for the app name in the Mac App Store, then select “iPhone & iPad Apps” on the right to find and download the app.

 Comments